Below are profiles of Air New Zealand's Directors.

-Mr France is a director of Fisher & Paykel Healthcare Corporation Limited, Orion Corporation Limited and a Trustee of the Dilworth Trust Board.
+Mr France is a director of Fisher & Paykel Healthcare Corporation Limited, Orion Health Group Limited, The Southern Cross Medical Care Society and a Trustee of the Dilworth Trust Board.
 He was a partner at PricewaterhouseCoopers and one of its predecessor firms, Coopers & Lybrand, for over 15 years and was the Chief Financial Officer of two listed companies for 10 years.
 He was the Managing Partner of Coopers & Lybrand in Auckland for five years.
 Following the merger with PricewaterhouseCoopers, he led the firm’s Corporate Value consulting practice in the Asia Pacific region and served as a member of its New Zealand Governance Board.
 Mr France brings strong financial analysis and business strategy skills to the Board.

 Robert (Rob) Jager